 We’ve noticed that some companies force employees who should never write anything public-facing to write on a regular basis.
 Let’s face it, if Bob from accounting (no offence to accountants) just may not have the skill set to write great blogs or do social media.
 Maybe we should focus him on other things.
 There’s no reason why an entire team needs to be involved.

 Also, we need to start considering hiring English majors in the business world.
 They’ve actually read books and written creatively before entering the workforce.

 #4: Be new and unique

 Too many blog posts and social media updates are me-too or copycat, regurgitating the same old tips, lists and advice every day.
 We fail to take the time to think up unique and original ways to communicate our ideas.
-I’m overwhelmed by the amount of articles that say the same things in slightly different ways.
+I’m overwhelmed by the number of articles that say the same things in slightly different ways.
 We’ve all read the e-books that take a single concept and drag it out for 30 pages, or the article that communicates a profound concept, but really is something we all already know.
 It’s getting tired.
 We owe it to ourselves and our customers to write new and unique things that provide value and interesting insight.

 #5: Have a voice

 Too much of our content is stale and robotic.
-Add your own flavor to it.
+Add your own flavour to it.
 Let your personality jump out.
 Build a tone and a style that tells the world what your company is like and who you are.
 Check out Jason Fried’s blog posts at 37signals.
 You start to get a real sense of his personality in the way he writes.

-Hopefully these tips will give you a good kick start on delivering great stories, experiences and articles for your customers.
+Hopefully, these tips will give you a good kick start on delivering great stories, experiences and articles for your customers.